 2. Developing the Coral Finder Toolkit and associated resources

-3. Testing and evaluating the Toolkit in Fiji for a range of end users.
+3. Testing and evaluating the Toolkit for a range of end users throughout the Indo Pacific.

 The main activities of the Program have focused on continuing to develop, test and put into practice a learning pathway and associated resources that guide users to identify corals accurately to genus level regardless of their technical background and expertise.
 The Program also opens the door to species level identification for motivated participants.

 - Improved quality and reliability of coral identification and monitoring information

 - An enlarged pool of people capable of collecting / understanding this information in the region

 - Wide access to the Coral Finder Toolkit

 - Contribution to skills exchange in the Western Pacific

 Coral Finder Toolkit

 The Coral Identification Capacity Building Program has successfully developed, refined and evaluated the Coral Finder Toolkit, a practical capacity building pathway for coral identification.
 The Toolkit was refined and evaluated through workshops and a natural resource management partnership with the Fiji Locally Managed Marine Area (LMMA) Network.